DiffuseHyperion/TestingCustomHandshake/README.md

 This allows clients and servers to recognise each other, while still maintaining vanilla compatability.

-Status: Modded clients and servers are able to send and receive the appropriate packets correctly, but modded clients cannot ping vanilla servers correctly without disconnecting
+Status: Expected behaviour happens (Modded clients can differentiate between modded and vanilla servers)